Do you get enough magnesium? Why it matters for metabolic health

 Magnesium plays a critical role in insulin sensitivity, energy production, muscle function, and more—and many of us aren’t getting enough

 In recent years, magnesium supplements have come into the spotlight as a possible way to improve sleep quality and mood.
 This micronutrient is also pivotal to metabolic function, influencing how your body uses and produces energy.
-2018 paper declared subclinical magnesium deficiency “a public health crisis” and noted that most people in modern societies are at risk for magnesium deficiency.
+A 2018 paper declared subclinical magnesium deficiency “a public health crisis” and noted that most people in modern societies are at risk for magnesium deficiency.

 Here, we’ll dive into the role of magnesium in metabolic health and how to make sure you’re getting enough.